 An outdoor toy

 A scavenger hunt is another idea that you can stick in the basket, and it’s free!
 You can make one on your own by drawing or printing out pictures of things they might find outside.
-If you’d rather, just sign up at the bottom of this page and get access to TWO scavenger hunts that I’ve already made in the Free Resource Library.
+Or, buy a game like this one to play as a family.